I’m totally new to this. What exactly IS yoga?

 I’m two feet away from being able to touch my toes: I’m the least flexible person you could find.
 There’s no way I should be in a yoga class, right?

 Au contraire: yoga is PERFECT for people whose flexibility is limited.
 Studies have repeatedly shown that, especially as people age, flexibility is one of the most important traits to develop.
 Yoga helps do just that.
-For the “flexibility-challenged,” you’ll be amazed at how quickly your your flexibility improves with a steady yoga practice.
+For the “flexibility-challenged,” you’ll be amazed at how quickly your flexibility improves with a steady yoga practice.

 What precautions should I take before doing yoga?